fhendric/Genomic-workflows-for-taxonomy/README.md

 **- Analyzing genetic relationships among individuals**
 **- Visualizing results to uncover patterns of divergence and relatedness**

-Depending on the type of sequencing data that you have available, three different workflows are proposed.
-The first one assumes that you have sequencing data available from the analysis that cover the entire genome (whole genome resequencing data) and the reference genome of the focal or a related species.
-The second workflow assumes the availability of Restriction-site Associated DNA (RADseq) or Genotype-by-sequencing (GBS) data available as well as a reference genome.
-The last option assumes that no reference genome is available.

 Depending on the type of sequencing data you have, we offer three tailored workflows:
 **1. Whole-Genome Resequencing** – For studies with sequencing data that cover the entire genome and a reference genome is available for the focal species or a close relative.
 **2. RAD/GBS with Reference Genome** – For datasets generated via Restriction-site Associated DNA (RADseq) or Genotyping-by-Sequencing (GBS), where a reference genome is available.